 There are monasteries such as “khyung po seng chen”, “Spar tshang dgon”, and many caves for meditation.

 In Outer Zhang Zhuang, the land was divided into three parts

 Upper Zhang Zhuang – Upper Zhang Zhuang was the area that was dominated by “Khyung lung Dngul mkhar”

 Use modern geographic concepts to understand

-The area encompassed by the Inner, Middle, and Outer Zhang Zhung starts from the west of the Kashmir area (Gilgit-Baltistan), and is adjacent to Pamirs Plateau and Khotan to the north, including the entire Qiangtang uninhabited area in northern Tibet, and covers the south (now India-controlled) Ladakh region, Kashmir and part of Nepal, and extending eastward to Tengchen, Chamdo, Yushu of Amdo and Kham districts.
+The area encompassed by the Inner, Middle, and Outer Zhang Zhung started from the west of the Kashmir area (Gilgit-Baltistan), and was adjacent to Pamirs Plateau and Khotan to the north, including the entire Qiang-Tang uninhabited area in northern Tibet, and covers the south (now India-controlled) Ladakh region, Kashmir and part of Nepal, and extending eastward to Tengchen, Chamdo, Yushu of Amdo and Kham districts.

 The territory of ancient Zhang Zhung kingdom not only covered 1.22 million square kilometers of the current Tibet Autonomous Region, but also much larger than it.

 It must be pointed out that the ancient people did not have a clear concept of “national border”, and the territory generally referred to was mostly the description of the “sphere of influence”.
 The understanding of “sphere of influence” here means “the spread of the Bon religion“

 Judging from the current situation, in the history of Central Asia, there had been Islamic religious reforms, and it was almost impossible to preserve the Bon religion.